 You can learn more about the best ways to use “peloton bike bootcamp” in my article here.

 How To Do Peloton Bootcamp with The Bike?

 To do peloton Bootcamp with the bike you need either a peloton bike or any other stationary bike.
-If you’re using different bike, simply download the peloton digital app and run the class from your mobile device.
-For peloton bike you just use the screen.
+If you’re using the different bike, simply download the peloton digital app and run the class from your mobile device.
+For the peloton bike you just use the screen.

 You can also do peloton tread bootcamps with the bike (instead of the treadmill).
 All you need is to the bike during the running time.
 When instructor hops on the tread, you hop on the bike.